Kholmsk: Administrative and municipal status

 Within the framework of administrative divisions, Kholmsk serves as the administrative center of Kholmsky District and is subordinated to it.
 As a municipal division, the town of Kholmsk and twenty-three rural localities of Kholmsky District are incorporated as Kholmsky Urban Okrug.

+Authorities

+Local self-government in Kholmsk, as in other municipalities, is built on the principles of respect for the rights and freedoms of man and citizen, state guarantees of the rule of law, transparency, independence in resolving issues of local importance, election of bodies and officials, and their responsibility to the city population and state authorities in terms of the execution of certain state powers delegated to local self-government.

+The structure of municipal self-government bodies includes: